Mentoring Graduate Students

 - How to Get the Mentoring You Want: A Guide for Graduate Students at a Diverse University.

 The Graduate School at the University of Washington provides a page of mentoring resources for graduate students and faculty.
-Particularly useful are the following two guides (clicking on the links below will open the documents as PDF files):
+Particularly useful are the following two guides.

 - Mentoring: How to Obtain the Mentoring You Need – A Graduate Student Guide